tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

   + import_config "/var/prod.secret.exs"
   ```

-  NOTE: so it's not necessary to change `import_config` line when using
+  NOTE: it's not necessary to change `import_config` line when using
         edeliver - it automatically links _/var/prod.secret.exs_ into
         project directory as _config/prod.secret.exs_ when building release.